We can all help in the fight to stop Housing Benefit and Council Tax Support fraud. Call these numbers to report an incident:

 All calls are treated in the strictest confidence, and anonymous calls are accepted.

-- Should you wish to submit a report via email please send a copy to firstname.lastname@example.org and the following link www.gov.uk/report-benefit-fraud
+- Should you wish to submit a report via email please send a copy to email@example.com and to the Government's benefit fraud website.

 We have a statutory duty under section 151 of the Local Government Finance Act 1972 to make arrangements for the proper administration of financial affairs; this includes the prevention and detection of Housing Benefit and Council Tax Support fraud.